-Osteoarthritis is a degenerative joint disease characterized by a process of cartilage deterioration, with proliferative reaction of the subchondral bone and inflammation of the synovial membrane.
+Osteoarthritis is a degenerative joint pathology characterized by a process of cartilage deterioration, with proliferative reaction of the subchondral bone and inflammation of the synovial membrane.
 (1)

 For years, it has been accepted that it is a polygenic disease.
-Genetics, together with clinical factors, influence not only the appearance of osteoarthritis, but also the progression of the disease.
+Genetics, together with clinical factors, influence not only the onset of osteoarthritis, but also the progression of the disease.

-Epidemiological studies estimate that knee osteoarthritis is hereditary in 40% of cases and the progression of osteophytes and narrowing of the intra-articular space by 60-70%.
+Epidemiological studies estimate that 40% of osteoarthritis of the knee is hereditary and 60-70% of osteophyte progression and intra-articular space narrowing.
 (2) (3) (4) (5) (6)

-The knowledge of the human DNA has supposed a radical change in the diagnosis and the prognosis of diseases of genetic base.
+Knowledge of human DNA has brought about a radical change in the diagnosis and the prognosis of genetically based diseases.

 In this field, knowledge has made it possible to accelerate the identification of genetic variants (genetic polymorphisms) associated with the risk of suffering from certain diseases and/or suffering a more or less rapid progression of the disease, facilitating an early diagnosis and prognosis of the disease in each patient.

-Arthrotest® is a clinically validated tool based on SNPs genotyping, which allows knowing the genetic predisposition of each patient to undergo a rapid progression of primary knee osteoarthritis.
+Arthrotest® is a clinically validated tool based on SNPs genotyping, which allows to know the genetic predisposition of each patient to suffer a rapid progression of primary knee osteoarthritis.

-It is performed only once in a life with a simple saliva sample
+It is performed only once in a lifetime with a simple saliva sample

 Arthrotest® performs, in a single analysis, an efficient, rapid and specific screening of the most important genetic polymorphisms associated with the progression of knee osteoarthritis.

-Arthrotest® has high specificity and sensitivity (excellent accuracy level).
+Arthrotest® has high levels of specificity and sensitivity (excellent accuracy level).

 Personalized medicine is based on the knowledge of the human genome and the use of new molecular diagnostic techniques for the development of technological tools that allow to personalize and optimize the treatment of each patient to different diseases.